GyanPrakash2483/particle-simulator/README.md

 # particle-simulator
-A particle simulator to simulate gravitational and electrostatic attraction on particles.
+A particle simulator to simulate gravitational and electrostatic influence on particles.